 Casino Etiquette: Trouble with the Slow Roll in Poker

-As you expand your poker skills, acquiring new strategies and learning proper gambling etiquette, here's one move to avoid making: the "slow roll".
+As you expand your poker strategies, develop skills, and learn proper gambling etiquette, here's one move to avoid making: the "slow roll".

 What is a Slow Roll?